Tubefeeder/Pipeline/CONTRIBUTING.md

 ### Prerequisites

-The process of translating Tubefeeder is similar to submitting code.
+The process of translating Pipeline is similar to submitting code.
 Start with [forking](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/about-forks) the project.
 Then, [clone](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) the repository.
 And finally, install [Poedit](https://flathub.org/apps/details/net.poedit.Poedit).

 Proceed to [A. Adding a new language](#a-adding-new-language) to add a new language, or [B. Translating an existing language](#b-translating-an-existing-language) to translate an existing language.